 Vollenhovia sp(03). is another polymorphic species.

 Solenopsis sp3.
-This worker ant at just slightly over 1 millimeters is probably (because I couldn't make out other details) of the Solenopsis genus with two segments antennae clubs.
+This worker ant at just slightly over 1 millimeters is probably (because I couldn't make out other details) of the Solenopsis genus with two segments antennae clubs and no spines.
 This would be the smallest species of this genus I have encountered.
 See more of this specimen in the Undocumented Species page.